OAGi/Score/docs/user_guide/index.rst

 code list based on another.
 Creating such a code list makes the code list available for value domain restriction in the BIE, when the CC from which the BIE is derived uses the based code list.
-For example, if a “Language Code” CC field has been assigned the “oacl_LanguageCode” code list, the user can only restrict the “Language Code” BIE to one of the code lists derived from the “oacl_LanguageCode “code list.
+For example, if a "Language Code" CC field has been assigned the "oacl_LanguageCode" code list, the user can only restrict the "Language Code" BIE to one of the code lists derived from the "oacl_LanguageCode "code list.
 See the third table in `Restrict a BIE <#restrict-a-bie>`__.
 To create a code list based on another developer code list:

 1. `Open the detail page of <#view-detail-of-a-code-list-1>`__ the desired developer Code list to be used as a base.

-2. Click the “Derive Code List based on this” button at the top-right of the page.
+2. Click the "Derive Code List based on this" button at the top-right of the page.

 3. A new, derived code list is created.
 All the code list values from